midned/Tweeno/Readme.md

-# Tweeno - Simple C++11 tweening library
+# Tweeno - Tweening library for C++

-Tweeno is a simple tweening library for C++11.
-It's inspired by TweenLite (in a future may be added a TimeLine-like feature to it)
+Tweeno is a tweening library for C++*(11)* inspired by TweenLite

-It includes Robert Penner's easing functions and allows to use custom easing functions if wanted.
+It includes Robert Penner's easing functions and allows to use custom easing functions if wanted to.

 ## Usage